 But the bored people have it good.
 A subset of the “I’m bored” sect trump their counterparts by saying “I’m so bored.”
 This should make all the I’m bored people feel a lot better.
 They can say, “Well, at least I’m not so bored.”

 And get this…a whole lot of bored people search for stupid stuff to do when bored.
 None of these people search for smart stuff to when bored.
 Does this mean that boring people are stupid?
 Or does it mean that boring people are smart but just prefer to do stupid things?
 Maybe stupid things are more fun than smart things.

 For instance, right now, this is a stupid article about bored people.
-It’s much more fun than writing a witty essay entitled Will American Elect a Black President?
+It’s much more fun than writing a witty essay about the election of Donald Trump.